LIBERTY

 pages 6 and 7 of the Indictment, the prosecutor avers in counts 1 through 12

-the defendant did “willfully fail to collect, truthfully account for, and pay
+the defendant did “willfully fail to collect, truthfully account for, and

-Title 26, United States Code, Section 7202.”
+violation of Title 26, United States Code, Section 7202.”

 Section 7202 does not mention income, Medicare, or FICA taxes nor does

-it impose any duty upon the defendant to “collect, account, and pay over“ any
+it impose any duty upon the defendant to “collect, account, and pay over“

 The

-listing of taxes claimed to be “due and owing” is again a legal conclusion Conclusions of law such as these have no
+listing of taxes claimed to be “due and owing” is again a legal conclusion

-standing in civil or criminal process; they identify no legal duty.
-NAAP v
+process; they identify no legal duty.
+NAAP v California Board, 228 F3d 1043;

-California Board, 228 F3d 1043; General Contractors v Water District, 159 F3d
+General Contractors v Water District, 159 F3d 1178; Parrino v FHP, 146 F3d

-1178; Parrino v FHP, 146 F3d 699; Pareto v FDIC, 139 F3d 696; In re Syntex
+699; Pareto v FDIC, 139 F3d 696; In re Syntex Securities, 95 F3d 922; In re

-Securities, 95 F3d 922; In re Stac Electronics, 89 F3d 1399; In re DeLorean
+Stac Electronics, 89 F3d 1399; In re DeLorean Motor, 991 F2d 1236; Brown v

-Motor, 991 F2d 1236; Brown v Hot, Sexy, 68 F3d 525; Leed v Meltz, 85 F3d 51.
+Hot, Sexy, 68 F3d 525; Leed v Meltz, 85 F3d 51.
+Scheid v Fanny Farmer Candy,

-Scheid v Fanny Farmer Candy, 859 F2d 434, 436; Lewis v ACB Business Services,
+859 F2d 434, 436; Lewis v ACB Business Services, 135 F3d 389, 406; SmileCare

-135 F3d 389, 406; SmileCare Dental v Delta Dental, 88 F3d 780; Car Carriers v
+Dental v Delta Dental, 88 F3d 780; Car Carriers v Ford Motor, 745 F2d 1101; In

-Ford Motor, 745 F2d 1101; In re Plywood Antitrust, 655 F2d 627.
-There is no
+re Plywood Antitrust, 655 F2d 627.
+There is no statutory duty identified.

 The